Spatially Derived Clusters

 In this lesson, we will:

-• Run harmony integration
+• Run Harmony integration

-• Evaluate spatially constrained clusters
+• Evaluate spatially-constrained clusters

 Overview of lesson

 At this point in the analysis, we have clusters and UMAP coordinates calculated based solely upon the gene expression.
 As this is a spatial dataset, we also have the ability to incorporate the location of bins, or the neighborhood structure, in the clustering process.
-Here, we will make use of the BANKY method that adds the local structure as information to ultimately calculate new clusters that are spatially constrained.
+Here, we will make use of the BANKSY method that adds the local structure as information to ultimately calculate new clusters that are spatially constrained.

 BANKSY